 1. Caring — Welcoming, trauma-informed, trustworthy, compassionate, honest, and fun.

 2. Partnership — Invested, accessible, engaged with clients, supporters, partners, and communities.

 3. Excellence — Committed to high-quality programs, current research, innovation, best practices, accreditation, and evaluation.

 5. Inclusive — Seek out and value diverse perspectives, understand and address systemic barriers.

 1. Provide effective, high-quality and inclusive services that reduce the risk of child abuse/neglect and increase resiliency in children and their families.

 2. Enhance community awareness of child abuse/neglect and our role as a leader in local prevention, while increasing volunteer and partner engagement in this vital work.

 4. Build upon our strong base of sustainable funding to support our planned growth and long-term success of tri-county services.

 MountainStar was formed in 2001 in response to the community's need for comprehensive services for distressed families with very young children.
 This need was identified in the 10-year Deschutes County Community Plan, and MountainStar began providing services to children and families in Bend in April 2001.
 We now serve children and families in the tri-county Central Oregon area of Deschutes, Jefferson, and Crook Counties.
 Our Relief Nursery services include the Therapeutic Early Childhood Program (TECP) with four age-specific Therapeutic Classrooms, and the Safety Net Program, which provides crisis intervention and ongoing services to high-risk families who are not enrolled in the TECP.
 To further meet the needs of client families in crisis, over the years we have added regular child assessments, home visitations, transportation services, emergency food boxes, essential supplies, services for limited English-speaking families, and mental health services.
-MountainStar also has a contract partnership with the Department of Human Services/Child Welfare to provide enhanced visitation services for families with children in foster care.
-Since our inception, we have increased the number of children served annually from 34 in the first year (2001), to over 490 children and their families throughout Central Oregon.
+Since our inception, we have increased the number of children served annually from 34 in the first year (2001), to over 300 children and their families throughout Central Oregon.
 Thanks to a generous donation from a local couple who are new to the area, MountainStar established Relief Nursery operations in Redmond to better serve children and families throughout the region.